emqx/emqx-docs/en_US/deploy/install-introduction.md

 # Overview

-This chapter will walk you through the basic installtion steps for EMQX, the miminum hardware specification, and the file and directory locations to facilitate future configuration and maintenance jobs.
+This chapter will walk you through the basic installation steps for EMQX, the minimum hardware specification, and the file and directory locations to facilitate future configuration and maintenance jobs.

 ## Download

 {% emqxce %}

-EMQX will release the installtion packages for different operating systems or platforms in each release, you may click the line below to download.
+EMQX will release the installation packages for different operating systems or platforms in each release.
+You may click the line below to download.

 - EMQX website: <https://www.emqx.io/zh/downloads>
 - GitHub Release: <https://github.com/emqx/emqx/releases>